jupyter-server/enterprise_gateway/docs/source/config-options.md

 ## Configuration options

-The kernel gateway adheres to the [Jupyter common configuration approach](https://jupyter.readthedocs.io/en/latest/projects/config.html).
-You can configure an instance of the kernel gateway using:
+Jupyter Elyra adheres to the [Jupyter common configuration approach](https://jupyter.readthedocs.io/en/latest/projects/config.html).
+You can configure an instance of elyra using:

 1. A configuration file
 2. Command line parameters